Bioidentical Hormones [en Español]

-Bioidentical hormones are made in the laboratory and are based on compounds found in plants (usually soybeans or wild yams).
+Bioidentical hormones are made in a laboratory.
+They are based on compounds found in plants (usually soybeans or wild yams).

-After the plant-based hormone is processed, its structure is said to be identical to the estrogen , progesterone , or androgen hormone your body produces.
-(Well-designed studies have yet to prove this theory.1 ) A compounding pharmacist can offer you a custom-made formulation in one of many forms, such as a capsule, skin cream or gel, tablet to dissolve under your tongue, suppository, or nose spray.
+After the plant-based hormone is processed, its structure is said to be identical to the estrogen , progesterone , or androgen hormone your body makes.
+(Well-designed studies have yet to prove this theory. footnote 1 ) A compounding pharmacist can offer you a custom-made formulation in one of many forms.
+You might get a capsule, a skin cream or gel, a tablet to dissolve under your tongue, a suppository, or a nose spray.
 Some commonly prescribed estrogens and progesterones are bioidenticals, such as Estrace (estradiol).
-A major difference between custom-made formulations and commercial products is that commercial products are regulated and tested for purity and potency and compounding pharmacies are not. footnote 2
+There's a major difference between custom-made formulations and commercial products.
+Commercial products are regulated and tested for purity and potency, but compounding pharmacies are not. footnote 2

 Just like synthetic hormone therapy, bioidentical hormones are prescribed to increase or stabilize a woman's hormone levels.
-This is generally done during perimenopause, when hormone levels change unpredictably, and after menopause, when the hormones drop to low levels.
+This is most often done during perimenopause, when hormone levels change unpredictably.
+It's also done after menopause, when the hormones drop to low levels.

-The most important fact to remember about taking bioidentical HT is that its risks are not yet well understood.
-It may have the same breast cancer, stroke, blood clot, heart disease, and dementia risks that synthetic HT has.1
+The most important fact to remember about taking bioidentical hormones is that the risks are not yet well understood.
+They may have the same breast cancer, stroke, blood clot, heart disease, and dementia risks that synthetic hormone therapy has. footnote 1